 The total value of goods and services produced within the borders of the United States, regardless of who owns the assets or the nationality of the labor used in producing that output.
-(In contrast, Gross National Product (GNP) measures the output of the citizens of the US and the income from assets owned by US entities, regardless of where located.)
+(In contrast, gross national product measures the output of the citizens of the US and the income from assets owned by US entities, regardless of where located.)
 The growth of output is measured in real terms, meaning increases in output due to inflation have been removed.

 The Federal Reserve’s primary goal is sustained growth of the economy with full employment and stable prices.
 Real GDP is the most comprehensive measure of the performance of the U.S. economy.
 By monitoring trends in the overall growth rate as well as the unemployment rate and the rate of inflation, policy makers are able to assess whether the current stance of monetary policy is consistent with that primary goal.